liyazhou11111/masters-thesis-code/README.md

 ### Batch/

-Batch culture simulations to verify that the model reproduces the diauxic growth phenotype of CCR.
+Batch culture simulations to verify that the CCR model reproduces the diauxic growth phenotype of CCR.
 Converts the chemostat model to a closed batch system (D=0, no inflow).

 ### Independent_chemostat/

-Independent cultivation of each strategy in separate chemostats under identical environmental conditions.
+Independent cultivation of each strategy in separate chemostats.
 Provides initial conditions for all co-culture competition simulations and compares biomass between strategies grown independently.

 ### Competition_chemostat/

 Co-culture competition simulations.
-Two strategies are placed in the same chemostat with periodic carbon source switching (S1 pulsed, S2 constant), and competition outcomes are classified across a grid of environmental conditions (T1, T2) to determine whether CCR confers a comparative advantage.
+Transcriptional and post-transcriptional CCR are placed in the same chemostat with periodic carbon source switching, and competition outcomes are classified across a grid of environmental conditions to determine whether CCR confers a comparative advantage.

 ### Chemostat_competition/

 Time-series analysis and visualization of co-culture competition between Transcriptional CCR and Post-transcriptional CCR, primarily used to determine whether the comparative advantage differences arise from the differential management of the trade-off between high growth rate and fast adaptive capacity through resource conservation and rapid response properties.
-Generates detailed plots (P1-P5) of biomass dynamics, state variables, variable differences, specific growth rate decomposition, and growth rate differences for the last complete cycle, and QuadGK integration analysis of synthesis rates and resource investment ratio.
+Generates detailed timeseries plots (P1-P5) of biomass dynamics, state variables, state variable differences, specific growth rate, and specific growth rate differences for the last complete cycle, and QuadGK integration analysis of synthesis rates and resource investment ratio.